TheShubham99/HearMeOut/README.md

 <h3 align="center" >For Whom?</h3>

 The HMO platform will connect you with someone according to your age group (Minimum Age - 16).
-The audiance is divided in two categories.
+The audience is divided into two categories.

 1. Young - Age Group (16 to 54)
 2. Super Young - Age Group (55 +)